muses-code-js/js-intro-workshop/README.md

 An introductory JavaScript workshop for beginners.

+**How to use**

+If you familiar with git you can clone repositore to your machine and simply start working through files starting from README.md file, after jump to js/level1.js file.

+If you don't know what is git, relax, you can download the folder on your machine - go to 'releases' tab over the yellow line on the page and download folder 'Source code (zip)'.
+Unzip it and start from README.md file, after jump to js/level1.js file.

+To open web-page in your browser go to _index.html_ file and double click on it, you will see an option 'open in browser' - preferably use Chrome, but Firefox and Safari will work as well.

 **Structure**

 - Css folder contains css files that are responsible for styles and how our project looks on the web.